getify/You-Dont-Know-JS/types & grammar/ch4.md

 **Note:** The differences between `number` literal grammar and `ToNumber` on a `string` value are subtle and highly nuanced, and thus will not be covered further here.
 Consult section 9.3.1 of the ES5 spec for more information, if desired.

 Objects (and arrays) will first be converted to their primitive value equivalent, and then this value (if a primitive but not already a `number`) is coerced to a `number` according to the `ToNumber` rules just mentioned.

-To convert to this primitive value equivalent, the `ToPrimitive` abstract operation (ES5 spec, section 9.1) will consult the value in question to see if it has a `valueOf()` method, and if so, what it returns (if a primitive value) will be used for the coercion.
-If no `valueOf()` is present, `toString()` is consulted, if present.
+To convert to this primitive value equivalent, the `ToPrimitive` abstract operation (ES5 spec, section 9.1) will consult the value (using the internal `DefaultValue` operation -- ES5 spec, section 8.12.8) in question to see if it has a `valueOf()` method, and if so, what it returns (if a primitive value) will be used for the coercion.
+If no `valueOf()` is present, or `valueOf()` didn't return a primitive, `toString()` is consulted, if present.
 If what it returns is a primitive, *that* value will be the result of the coercion.

+If no primitive can eventually be obtained from the `ToPrimitive` operations just described, a `TypeError` is thrown.

 **Note:** We cover how to coerce to `number`s later in this chapter in detail, but for this next code snippet, just assume the `Number(..)` function does so.